mfwarren/fabric-factory/docs/overview.rst

 Once the server is started and that you have created some "Build" in django's admin interface you can open a new terminal and run the client side of the project:

   * cd src/worker
+  * python run_worker.py --daemon=start
-  * python run_worker.py
+  * python run_worker.py --daemon=stop

   Use case
   =========

-  Now that you have understood the layout of the project I am let us write a achieve something useful with it.
+  Now that you have understood the layout of the project.
+Let us see how achieve something useful with it.

 We are going to create a Build that will :
     * download the Fabric Factory
     * setup the environement
     * run the test suite
     * Report the result

- 1> Direct your browser to that url http://192.168.1.11:8000/admin/ and key in the username/password you have chosen for your administrator.
+ 1> Direct your browser to that url http://127.0.0.1:8000/admin/ and key in the username/password you have chosen for your administrator.
- 2> Add this [Add link] fabfile recipe http://192.168.1.11:8000/admin/factory/fabfilerecipe/add/ and call it "fabric factory use case"
+ 2> Add the fabfile recipe store in docs http://127.0.0.1:8000/admin/factory/fabfilerecipe/add/ and call it "fabric factory use case"
- 3> Create a Build that will download setup and run the test here http://192.168.1.11:8000/admin/factory/build/add/
+ 3> Create a Build that will download setup and run the test here : http://127.0.0.1:8000/admin/factory/build/add/

+The fabfile recipe that we have download earlier contains a task called : 'download_setup_and_test' This task as been writen to do what we want.

- Note : This is all you will need to do once your client/server will be setup to create a new build.
-We are now going to configure the client to run the tasks of this server.
-First let see how the server publish the next task that need to be executed.
-Point your browser to this url : http://192.168.1.11:8000/factory/build/oldest_not_executed/ You can see here a json string describing the task.
+We are now going to configure the client to run this task.
+However before doing this let us see how the server publish the tasks that need to be executed.
+Point your browser to this url : http://127.0.0.1:8000/factory/build/oldest_not_executed/ You can see here a json string describing the task.

  """
  {"task": "download_setup_and_test", "name": "download setup and run the test", "build_package_url": "http://192.168.1.11:8000/site_media/build_packages/1_fabric-factory-use-case4fIWt6.tar.bz2", "post_back_url": "http://192.168.1.11:8000/factory/build/update/1/"}
  """

 Conclusion